WebSite48VoltsCGS/Stage-Web-Project-2023/README.md

 Day 13 (28/06/23)
 - [08:45-10:15] Custom Group - Created the groups creation page - Updated the groups detail page
+- [10:15-11:00] GitHub - Pushed to development - Oversaw the planning integration
+- [11:00-12:30] Custom group - Add a ForeignKey field linking the group to the current user

 ## To do list
 - [Completed] OpenClassrooms